A project page about a measurement library.

 The hard part wasn't the measurement—Pretext makes that feel almost free.
 The hard part was the silhouette.
 A bounding box around a star is honest geometry and boring text: the words wrap in a tidy rectangle that pretends the points aren't there.
 Per-pixel silhouette is what makes the wrap read as actually-around-the-shape rather than around-a-rectangle-someone-drew-around-the-shape.
 So every shape gets rasterized to its own little canvas at its current rotation, and the layout engine looks at that mask—not at any bounding box—to decide where the words can go.

 Drag a shape and the text re-flows live.
 Click a shape and it does whatever it does.
 The star spins.
 The others, you'll have to find out.
+The sun isn't a shape you have to drag—it drifts on its own.
+Click it if you want it to stop.

 This article was written in parallel with the engine that lays it out.
 Sentences I added pushed shapes into new positions; shapes I added rewrote sentences.
 That was unexpectedly satisfying, and it is also why some of these lines feel a little too aware of where they are sitting.
 They are.

 Try dragging the star.
+Or stop the sun.